 The Super Admin is the administrator of the entire system.
 It can be used in models such as RBAC, ABAC, and RBAC with domains.
 The detailed example is as follows:

 m = r.sub == p.sub && r.obj == p.obj && r.act == p.act || r.sub == "root"

-matchers, Casbin judges if the request can match the policy, or most importantly, if the
+matchers, Casbin determines whether the request can match the policy.
+One important aspect is checking if the

 sub is root.
-Once the judgment is correct, the authorization then is allowed, and the user has permission to do everything.
+If the judgment is correct, authorization is granted, and the user has permission to perform all actions.

-sub to have the full access to the whole system, we can let it become the super admin, then the
+sub to have full access to the entire system, we can assign it the role of Super Admin, granting the